kingluddite/web-dev-notes/full-stack/graphql/032n-andrew-meade-graphql/01-part-basics/02-schema-queries/11-create-graphql-api.md

 ## Get a bare bones graphql-yoga up an running
 * We will grab the `GraphQLServer` tool off of the GraphQL Yoga library
     - This tool allows us to create a brand new server
-    - Watch the spelling/capitalization, it is case sensative!
+    - Watch the spelling/capitalization, it is case sensitive!
     - GraphQLServer is a Named export
 * That's all we need to import to get GraphQL Yoga up and running